Santa Cruz City Ballet at International Academy of Dance

 Interested in supporting the Nutcracker?

 It’s the holiday season, and gift-giving is in the air!
 Your donation helps our Nutcracker performance come to life.
 And because we support local Santa Cruz businesses, artists, and choreographers, your donation also helps the community at large.
-We even offer space in our programs, if you have an advertisement, you’d like to share…or you can donate directly to our 501c(3) organization – The Santa Cruz Dance Guild.
+We even offer space in our programs, if you have an advertisement, you’d like to share.
+Alternatively, you can donate directly to our 501c(3) organization – The Santa Cruz Dance Guild.
 The Dance Guild offers scholarship and training opportunities to young dancers from CASA, Rebele Shelter and families in need that may not otherwise be able to afford dance training.
 We are excited to give back our knowledge and training to everyone who has the passion and drive to learn ballet.
 We believe that Ballet makes life more beautiful!
 Learn More about how you can support our Nutcracker.

 In the performance?